 Moong dal tends to thicken more than the regular toor dal which is used for sambar, so we are using less amount of lentils here which is enough for this sambar recipe.
 And we need little more water.
 By reducing the amount of dal (lentils) and increasing the amount of water you can make this perfect moong dal sambar for rice using yellow moong dal, fresh tomatoes and spices.

-I am using a pressure cooker here and I am cooking the lentils and tomatoes together which makes things more simple and easy.
+I am using a pressure cooker here to cook the moong dal sambar and I am cooking the lentils and tomatoes together which makes things more simple and easy.
 If you prefer the traditional method where you prefer the lentils to be mashed before adding to the vegetables (tomatoes here) you can cook them separately too.
 However I wanted to keep it simple and so I cooked them together in the pressure cooker and the dish turned out delicious!

 So here is how I made this tomato moong dal sambar for rice using this easy moong dal sambar recipe in pressure cooker.